Amongst other things I’m an anarcho-flaneuse, performance artist and part-time lecturer in Geography at The University of Liverpool.

 Loitering, Resisting, Moving in C. Rose (ed) Psychogeography and Psychotherapy: PCCS Books

-Morris, B. and M. Rose Pedestrian Provocations: Manifesting an Accessible Future, Global Performance Studies 2.2.
+Pedestrian Provocations: Manifesting an Accessible Future, with Blake Morris in Global Performance Studies 2.2.

 The PSPO Who is Manchester For?
 Greater Manchester Housing Action blog http://www.gmhousingaction.com/the-pspo-who-is-manchester-for/